National Women’s Small Business Month 2025 – Resources, How to Celebrate, & More

 Women’s Business Centers (WBCs)

-Women’s Business Centers (WBCs) provide resources, training, and support specifically tailored to female entrepreneurs.
-These centers assist in various areas, such as business planning, financial management, marketing, and capital access.
+Women’s Business Centers (WBCs) provide resources, training, and support tailored specifically for female entrepreneurs.
+These centers provide support in various areas, including business planning, financial management, marketing, and capital access.
+Black women represent the fastest-growing demographic of entrepreneurs in the U.S. The D.C.
+Women’s Business Center offers free counseling and training workshops for women entrepreneurs in the Washington, DC Metro region.

-WBCs are crucial in empowering women to start and grow their businesses by offering workshops, one-on-one counseling, networking opportunities, and access to funding sources.
+WBCs play a crucial role in empowering women to start and grow their businesses by offering workshops, one-on-one counseling, networking opportunities, and access to funding sources.
 These centers are valuable assets in promoting gender equality and economic empowerment through entrepreneurship.
+The Association of Women’s Business Centers offers in-person and virtual mentoring and training for women small business owners.

 SCORE Resources for Women Entrepreneurs